White Christmas for some means travel headaches for others

-Dumping heavy rain in Los Angeles and several inches of snow in the Pacific Northwest, Winter Storm Europa has already snarled travel along the West Coast — even as it promises some a picturesque white Christmas.
+After dumping heavy rain on Los Angeles and several inches of snow in the Pacific Northwest, Winter Storm Europa has already snarled travel along the West Coast — even as it promises some a picturesque white Christmas.

 The storm continued to make its way across the country Saturday, placing a large swath of the Dakotas is under a blizzard warning for Sunday and Monday, with the National Weather Service forecasting heavy snow and strong winds.